pachyderm/pachyderm/doc/docs/master/enterprise/auth/enable-auth.md

 to create an initial robot admin account by using the `--initial-admin=robot:<user>` flag.

-For OIDC users, appointing the initial admin is unnecessary.

 To enable access controls, complete the following steps:

 1. Verify the status of the Enterprise